S-Osman4/SheCodes/Basics/README.md

 ### Features:

-* Interactive Experience: Users can interact with the page by clicking a button to reveal their unique D&D character role.
+* **Interactive Experience**: Users can interact with the page by clicking a button to reveal their unique D&D character role.
-* Fantasy-Themed Design: The design includes medieval-style fonts, fantasy imagery, and a color palette that gives the page a magical feel.
+* **Fantasy-Themed Design**: The design includes medieval-style fonts, fantasy imagery, and a color palette that gives the page a magical feel.
-* Responsive Layout: The page is designed to look great on any device, whether it’s a desktop, tablet, or mobile phone.
+* **Responsive Layout**: The page is designed to look great on any device, whether it’s a desktop, tablet, or mobile phone.

 ## Technologies Used